antoine77340/Mixture-of-Embedding-Experts/README.md

 # Mixture-of-Embeddings-Experts

-This github repo provides a Pytorch implementation of the Mixture-of-Embeddings-Models (MEE) [1].
+This github repo provides a Pytorch implementation of the Mixture-of-Embeddings-Experts model (MEE) [1].

 ## Usage example